MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.frombeginend['t]-method-[fsharp].md

 Async.FromBeginEnd(ws.BeginGetWeather,ws.EndGetWeather)
 ```

-When the computation is run, *beginFunc* is executed, with a callback which represents the continuation of the computation.
-When the callback is invoked, the overall result is fetched using *endFunc*.
+When the computation is run, `beginFunc` is executed, with a callback which represents the continuation of the computation.
+When the callback is invoked, the overall result is fetched using `endFunc`.

 The computation will respond to cancellation while waiting for the completion of the operation.
-If a cancellation occurs, and *cancelAction* is specified, then it is executed, and the computation continues to wait for the completion of the operation.
-If *cancelAction* is not specified, cancellation causes the computation to stop immediately, and subsequent invocations of the callback are ignored.
+If a cancellation occurs, and `cancelAction` is specified, then it is executed, and the computation continues to wait for the completion of the operation.
+If `cancelAction` is not specified, cancellation causes the computation to stop immediately, and subsequent invocations of the callback are ignored.

+## Example

-**The following code example shows how to create an F# asynchronous computation from a .NET asynchronous API that uses the Begin/End pattern.
-The example uses the .NET socket API in System.Net.Sockets.
-It is an implementation of a simple server application that accepts a connection, receives data from a client, and sends a response.**
+The following code example shows how to create an F# asynchronous computation from a .NET asynchronous API that uses the Begin/End pattern.
+The example uses the .NET socket API in `System.Net.Sockets`.
+It is an implementation of a simple server application that accepts a connection, receives data from a client, and sends a response.

 [!code-fsharp[Main](snippets/fsasyncapis/snippet200.fs)]